 Optimistic Lock Plugin

-Optimistic locking is a concurrency control mechanism designed to ensure that a record has not been modified by other transactions when updating it.
+Optimistic locking is a concurrency control mechanism used to ensure that when updating a record, it hasn’t been modified by other transactions.
 MyBatis-Plus provides the OptimisticLockerInnerInterceptor

-plugin, making it straightforward to implement optimistic locking in applications.
+plugin, making it simple to implement optimistic locking in your applications.

 How Optimistic Locking Works